One Band. Three Greatest Guitars in Rock History.

 (November 5, 2014) Among true rock fans, the designation “greatest guitar player ever” is almost a core belief.
 It is born, bred and nurtured in teen garages, dorm rooms, bars, concerts and gatherings of every type.

-So therefore, fans of Jimi Hendrix, Jerry Garcia, The Edge, Alvin Lee, Mike Bloomfield, Johnny Winter, Eddie van Halen, shredders such as Joe Satriani and the rest, might disagree with what I’m about to say:
+So therefore, fans of Jimi Hendrix, Jerry Garcia, The Edge, Alvin Lee, Mike Bloomfield, Kim Simmonds, Johnny Winter, Eddie van Halen, shredders such as Joe Satriani and the rest, might disagree with what I’m about to say:

 The Yardbirds, a sixties English rock band, had in its ranks the three greatest guitar players in rock music, ever.
 Partisans of Jimi Hendrix would point out that Jimi was ranked #1 guitar player of all time by Rolling Stone.
 The magazine ranked the Yardbirds guitarists as follows: #2 – Eric Clapton, #3 – Jimmy Page and #5 – Jeff Beck.
 Not bad for one band that lasted five years.
 (Keith Richards was #4, by the way.)